humphreyshen/humphreyshen/README.md

 ### Hi there, I'm Humphrey Shen

-## I'm a Son, Boyfriend, Aviation Lover and Data Engineer.
+## I'm a Son, Boyfriend, Aviation Lover and Data Lover.

 - 🔭 I'm a beginner of Github, I would like to share my code in the future.
 - 🌱 I’m currently learning everything 🤣